ocaml/dune/doc/concepts/ordered-set-language.rst

 A few fields take an ordered set as argument and can be specified using a small DSL.

-This DSL is interpreted by Dune into an ordered set of strings using the following rules:
+Dune interprets this DSL into an ordered set of strings using the following rules:

 - ``:standard`` denotes the standard value of the field when it's absent